More than 1.5 million people have fled Ukraine: UN | DW | 06.03.2022

 A mileslong convoy of Russian troops and equipment that had been headed to the capital Kyiv is still blocked on the highway, according to recent reports.

-Ukraine's main port city Odesa is also still under Ukrainian control, with local forces holding out against sea bombardments from Russian ships in the Black Sea.
+Ukraine's main port city Odesa is also still under Ukrainian control, with local forces holding out against Russian ships in the Black Sea.

 The dpa news agency cited the Defense Ministry in Moscow as saying that Russian troops and separatist rebels from Luhansk and Donetsk had advanced some 11 kilometers (6.8 miles) and taken control of five towns and villages.